Public notice, advertising and feedback

 3. The potential outcomes of any meeting.
 Based on the content and number of objections received, is it likely that solutions can be found?

-This procedure sets out how the post-objection consultation process operates, including the manner in which meetings will be conducted.
-The post-objection consultation process is not a legislated element of the planning assessment process.
-Meetings are in addition to permit application notice requirements as set out in section 52 of the Planning and Environment Act 1987and rely upon the willingness of parties to engage in discussions.
+Post-objection consultation meetings are not a legislated element of the planning assessment process.
+Meetings are in addition to application notice requirements as set out in Section 52 of the Planning and Environment Act 1987 and rely upon the willingness of parties to engage in discussions.

-The post-objection consultation process is based upon the principles of procedural fairness.
+The City of Ballarat’s consultation process is based upon the principles of procedural fairness.
 These principles reflect what Statutory Planning want all parties to experience when engaging in the planning process.
+These principles are:

 1. Transparent – The process is transparent and inclusive so that all parties have the relevant information to fairly articulate their opinions.